herotechcourse/kotlin-racingcar-precourse/README.md

     - Position in race
     - Number of movement for each round

-- Race Controller
+- Race Logic
-  - Start and manage the race
+  - Initializes the race
   - Recieve input for number of rounds
+  - Running the race
   - Display race progress and winner(s)